Archie Bell & the Drells: Later career

 The band backing Archie Bell & the Drells from 1975 to 1979 was called "The Melting Pot Band", which featured musicians from several states.
 McNasty McKnight was the band leader playing trombone.
 Graduates of the High School for the Performing and Visual Arts (HSPVA) in Houston traveled with the group, including Don Pope and Tony Salvaggio on saxophone.
-Other musicians included Lonnie LaLanne and Calvin Owens (trumpet), Abel Salazar (keyboards), and Mike Hughes (drums).
+Other musicians included Lonnie LaLanne and Calvin Owens (trumpet); Abel Salazar (keyboards), and Mike Hughes (drums).
 LaLanne and Owens were alumni of B.B.
 King's band.

 In 1975, the band released their "total-disco comeback album," Dance Your Troubles Away.
-The single "Soul City Walk" made number 13 in the UK Singles Chart, but reached only number 42 on the US R&B chart.
+The single "The Soul City Walk" made number 13 in the UK Singles Chart, but reached only number 42 on the US R&B chart.
+However, the album’s next single, “Let’s Groove”, reached number 7 on the R&B chart and became their biggest hit since 1969.

 After moderate chart showings in the late 1970s, the group split in 1980.
-Archie Bell later released one solo album titled I Never Had It So Good in 1981 on Becket Records, and continued to perform with the Drells for the next twenty years.
+Archie Bell later released one solo album titled I Never Had It So Good in 1981 on Becket Records; he continued to perform with the Drells for the next twenty years.
 During the 1990s the lineup also included Steve "Stevie G." Guettler (guitar, vocals), Jeff "JT" Strickler (bass guitar, vocals), Steve Farrell (guitar, vocals), Mike Wilson (keyboards, vocals) and Wes Armstrong (drums, vocals) of the Atlanta-based group The Rockerz.

-On April 16, 2013, the Mayor of Houston Annise Parker honored Archie Bell, Lucious Larkins, and James Wise with a proclamation of Archie Bell and the Drells Day.
+On April 16, 2013, the mayor of Houston Annise Parker honored Archie Bell, Lucious Larkins, and James Wise with a proclamation of Archie Bell and the Drells Day.